History of CONMEBOL in Timeline

 In January 2016, specifically on January 26, Alejandro Domínguez from Paraguay was elected as the president of CONMEBOL, succeeding interim president Wilmar Valdez.

-2019: Invitations to Japan and Qatar for Copa América
+2019: Japan and Qatar participate in Copa America

-In 2019, Japan and Qatar were invited to participate in the Copa America.
+In 2019, Japan and Qatar were invited to participate in the Copa America, showcasing CONMEBOL's practice of inviting teams from other confederations.